BookScouter Review 2023: How to Flip Used Textbooks for Cash

 First, I looked up some classes I took as an undergraduate.
 Next, I found the required reading for each and the lowest rate you can buy it for on BookScouter.
 Then I compared it to the highest selling rate on BookScouter.
 Here’s what I found.

-I was surprised to see that a few books sell on BookScouter for more than you can pay to own them.
+I was surprised to see that a few books sell on BookScouter for more than you can pay to buy them through the site.

 Based on these numbers, I would say that it doesn’t always pay to buy and resell your books on BookScouter.
 However, if you can find a good deal on eBay, Craigslist, or around campus, reselling your used books on the site can definitely turn a profit, or at least help you make back a chunk of your original costs.

-One thing I found to be consistent is that BookScouter reliably had a lower price than the university bookstore.
-For example, the first book in the table above, The Entrepreneur’s Guide to Law and Strategy, sells for $71.12 on BookScouter.
-At the university bookstore, you’d pay $94.50 for a used edition:
+One thing I found to be consistent is that BookScouter generally offered a lower price than the university bookstore.
+For example, the first book in the table above, The Entrepreneur’s Guide to Law and Strategy, sells for $24.93 on BookScouter.
+At the university bookstore, you’d pay $94.50 to buy a used edition:

 Pro Tool 1: Deals